serverless/serverless/lib/plugins/aws/deploy/compile/events/apiGateway/README.md

 Furthermore a lambda permission for the current function is created which makes is possible to invoke the function when the endpoint is accessed.

-Those resources are then merged into the `serverless.service.resources.aws.Resources` section.
+Those resources are then merged into the `serverless.service.resources.Resources` section.

 ## Universal JSON request template